hbujakow/hateful_memes_detection/README.md

 Follow the steps below to set up and run the Memes Analysis project:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/hbujakow/hateful_memes_detection`
-2. Navigate to the project directory: `cd memes_analysis`
+2. Navigate to the project directory: `cd hateful_memes_detection`
-3. Each module (captions, inpainting, llava, procap) has specific setup instructions detailed in its own `README` located within its respective module folder.
-Refer to the individual `README` files for module-specific instructions.
+3. Each module (captions, inpainting, llava, procap) has specific setup instructions detailed in its own `README.md` located within its respective module folder.
+Refer to the individual `README.md` files for module-specific instructions.

 ## Contribution